-We are now holding drop in wellbeing events at Queen Mary Hall on at Cambridge Gardens on the first Tuesday of the month alongside the Tuesday Club at CREst.
+We are now holding drop in wellbeing events at Queen Mary Hall on at Cambridge Gardens on the first Tuesday of the month alongside the CREst Tuesday club.

 Refugee Sewing Group

 We are running a weekly transformational community sewing group for refugees, giving them the chance to use our machines to make items to personalise their rooms, make clothes and make Econocooker bags which assist in cooking hot meals in challenging circumstances.
-We are hoping to exhibit their work during summer 2023.
+They were able to exhibit their work in summer 2023.